-Our attorneys at William Jang, PLLC, who provide legal representation to our clients in Austin or other areas in Texas, handle immigration cases that involve citizenship, deferred action, and other immigration concerns.
+Our attorneys at Law Office of William Jang, PLLC, who provide legal representation to our clients in Austin or other areas in Texas, handle immigration cases that involve citizenship, deferred action, and other immigration concerns.
 Get in touch with a qualified member of our legal team by calling our offices today at .

 Texas Lieutenant Governor Dan Patrick plans to make Senate Bill 23 into a law in the upcoming legislative session.
 The bill was filed by Texas State Senator Charles Schwertner and seeks to require state contractors to use a federal electronic verification system to ensure the immigrants they are hiring have legally immigrated to the United States.